 To provide vital supplies and transportation services to a disaster area in the United States, emergency declarations may be issued by the President, Governors of States, or Federal Motor Carrier Safety Administration (FMCSA).
-These declarations trigger the temporary suspension of certain federal safety regulations, including hours of service, for motor carriers and drivers engaged in specific aspects of the emergency relief effort.
+These declarations trigger the temporary suspension of certain federal safety regulations, including hours-of-service, for motor carriers and drivers engaged in specific aspects of the emergency relief effort.
 See 49 CFR 390.23 for the actual emergency regulation.

-Emergency Declarations and HOS Waivers as of 2:00 PM EDT 08/30/2023 State/Territory Details Effective Dates Status Start End Status Florida Presidential Declaration of Emergency 8/28 Until Rescinded Active Florida State of Emergency 8/26 10/27 Active Georgia State of Emergency 8/29 9/8 Active North Carolina State of Emergency 8/28 9/27 Active South Carolina State of Emergency 8/28 9/13 Active
+Emergency Declarations and HOS Waivers as of 8:00 AM EDT 09/01/2023 State/Territory Details Effective Dates Status Start End Status Florida Presidential Declaration of Emergency 8/28 Until Rescinded Active Florida State of Emergency 8/26 10/27 Active Georgia State of Emergency 8/29 9/8 Active North Carolina State of Emergency 8/28 9/27 Active South Carolina State of Emergency 8/28 9/13 Active South Carolina Presidential Declaration of Emergency 8/31 Until Rescinded Active